dinith95/CodingBook/database/sql.md

 ```

 ### DATEDIFF()
-- return the diffrence between 2 dates in specified portion
+- return the difference between 2 dates in specified portion
-- diffrence between date1 and date2 will be given in **days**.
+- difference between date1 and date2 will be given in **days**.

 ```SQL
 SELECT DATEDIFF(DAY, DATEADD(DAY,-5,GETDATE()) , GETDATE()) AS 'daysDiff' -- 5
 ```

+### SCOPE_IDENTITY()
+- returns the last value inserted to the Identity column in a table

 ## window Functions

 operate on multiple rows at a time and return one output per row